 3. Stepladder Side-Kicks

 This is a great exercise for the lower body and hips.
 Using a stepladder or sturdy chair to help support this move, rest your hands on the top of it while standing next to it.
 Lean into the chair/step ladder and lift your leg and foot to waist height, then kick out in a straight line.
 Slowly pull the leg back in, touch the foot down to the ground, and kick again!
 Complete 2 sets of 12 kicks on each leg.

 This move is intense — it will get your heart rate up for a great cardiovascular workout, as well as really work your lower body (glutes, quads, and hamstrings).
 Find a step or stair and put one foot up on the step.
 With a dynamic leap, jump to switch the feet to complete one rep. Complete 2 sets of 20 switches (in 40 seconds or less).

 Lie a pillow on the ground and use it as your prop for hopping over.

-Complete 10 hop-overs on 1-leg, jumping side to side-to-side.
+Complete 10 hop-overs on one 1-leg, jumping side to side-to-side.
 Then, stand with your feet glued together and complete 10 more hop-overs side-to-side keeping your feet together (pictured at top).

 6. Counter to Floor Push-up Progression

-Complete 2 sets of 20 push-ups, first beginning at counter-height stepping away from the counter with your feet out on the ground where you can comfortably lower down into a push-up position against the counter.
+Complete 2 sets of 20 push-ups, the first beginning at counter-height stepping away from the counter with your feet out on the ground where you can comfortably lower down into a push-up position against the counter.

-As this becomes easier, move from the counter to a sofa or chair, and work until you can compete 2 sets of 20 at that level.
+As this becomes easier, move from the counter to a sofa or chair, and work until you can complete 2 sets of 20 at that level.
 Then, progress on to a step and finally down to the ground.

 7. Pillow Seated Stretch Cool Down